 If the present value of future outflows to provide future services, adjusted for certain noncash items, exceeds the present value of future cash in-flows, a liability is recognized.
-Evaluations of the future service benefit obligation for residents were performed as of December 31, 2021 and 2020 in accordance with Accounting Standards Update (ASU) No. 2012-01, Health Care Entities (Topic 954): Continuing Care Retirement Communities - Refundable Advance Fees.
-As a result, a liability of \$11,895,000 was included in the accompanying balance sheet as of December 31, 2020.
-There was no liability as of December 31, 2021.
-The change in the future service benefit obligation at December 31, 2021 is primarily the result of a significant reduction in interest expense (see debt restructuring in Note 6) and a residential living rate adjustment resulting in an increase of 17 percent, effective January 1, 2022.
-The discount rate used to calculate the obligation to provide future services was 5.5 percent for 2021 and 2020.
+Evaluations of the future service benefit obligation for residents were performed as of December 31, 2022 and 2021 in accordance with Accounting Standards Update (ASU) No. 2012-01, Health Care Entities (Topic 954): Continuing Care Retirement Communities - Refundable Advance Fees.
+There was no liability as of December 31, 2022 and 2021.
+The discount rate used to calculate the obligation to provide future services was 5% for 2022 and 5.5% for 2021.